The National Parks and the Mighty East Coast Road Trip

 Spring through Fall

-We recommend at least two full weeks to cover all of the possible offerings that are suggested in this itinerary.
-Spending an extra day or two in the cities, especially Washington D.C. and New York City, would be a great way to absorb all there is to see and do.
-Many of the drives are relatively short – especially between the cities along the Eastern Seaboard, where many are only an hour or two – while at least one of the drives will take a good portion of your day, so plan accordingly.
-(These longer drives could be broken up into segments, too.)
-The weather in the region is usually predictable: somewhat cold in the early spring, muggy and hot in the peak summer months, crisp and cool in the fall.
-It can occasionally snow in the later spring months and extreme weather is possible throughout the summer, so pack intelligently.
-The months of September and October are famous in New England (MA, NH, ME, VT) for stunning fall foliage, which is a major tourist attraction for the region.
+We recommend at least two full weeks to cover all of the possible offerings suggested in this itinerary.
+Spend an extra day or two in major cities like Washington D.C. and New York City to absorb all there is to see and do.
+The driving durations in this itinerary range from relatively short to longer days of travel, so plan accordingly.
+The weather in the region is consistent for each season: somewhat cold in the early spring, muggy and hot in the peak summer months, crisp and cool in the fall.
+It can occasionally snow in the later spring months and extreme weather is possible throughout the summer.
+The months of September and October are famous in New England (MA, NH, ME, VT) for stunning fall foliage, attracting visitors from all over the world to the region.

 ARRIVAL IN BOSTON

 Fly into Logan International Airport and pick up your rental car.
-Driving around the city can be difficult for visitors, so one smart option would be to park at a garage in the North End and take “the T” (subway) around the city.
+Make it easy and park the car then take “the T” (subway) around the city.
 The historic neighborhoods around Beacon Hill and downtown are perfectly suited for walking and taking in the buildings, streets and parks that were integral to the founding of the United States.

 COASTAL DRIVE TO PORTLAND AND ACADIA NATIONAL PARK